jhancock532/blog/_posts/2021-02-02-brand-compliance.md

 After several days, they approved my request.
 I then responded to the email, enquiring as to why the [YouTube Brand Resources page](https://www.youtube.com/about/brand-resources/#logos-icons-colors) didn't follow the Facebook brand guidelines.

-See the outdated Facebook logo below, also note how the Twitter icon doesn't follow Twitter's brand colours.
+YouTube uses an outdated Facebook icon throughout their site, something that Facebook strictly prohibits.

 ![The outdated Facebook logo](/blog/wp-content/uploads/brand-compliance/youtube-facebook.jpg)